IIEleven11/StyleTTS2FineTune/README.md

 2. Open srtsegmenter.py and fill out all the file paths.
 3. Run the segmentation script:

 The above steps will generate a set of segmented audio files, a folder of bad audio it didn't like, and an output.txt file.
+I have it set to throw out segmemts under one second and over 11.6 seconds.
+You can adjust this to varying degrees.

 ### Phonemization